ICAS All-Stars competition

 Understanding your child's achievement

-Each student’s achievement will be determined by how their score compares to others in their year-level or assessment-tier within their state.
+Each student’s achievement will be determined by how their score compares to others in their year-level or assessment-tier.
 Student scores will be ranked from highest to lowest and categorised into percentage groups.

 On their digital certificate, year-level achievement rankings will be recognised with a space-themed badge, while assessment-tier achievement rankings will be celebrated with a celestial-themed award.